 In this article you will learn:

-- What is aperture and f-stop in landscape photography
+- What is f-stop and aperture for landscape photography

-- What is best aperture for landscape and how to shoot sharp landscape photograph
+- The best aperture for landscape photography and how to take sharp photos

 Have you seen how the photographers take sharp images or how they blurred the background?
 How to control shutter speed and shoot long exposure photography?